Frontend Development Introduction for AI Era

 JavaScript Module Systems

-When you write backend code, you often split your code into several files and use import or require to bring in needed modules.
+When you write backend code, you often split your code into several files and use import or require to bring in the modules you need.

-JavaScript also has a module system, but because of history, there are two main module systems.
+JavaScript has its own module system.
+For historical reasons, JavaScript has two module systems.
 This can be confusing for beginners.

 The first one is CommonJS.
-This is the module system Node.js used first.
+This was first used by Node.js.
 You use require() to import modules, and use module.exports or exports to export them:

 // math.js - export module